mabusalah/Confluence-Recommendation/README.md

 # Confleunce Recommendation
-Confluence Updates Email Recommendation Based on Interests
+Atlassian Confluence Updates Email Recommendation Based on Interests

 This email recommendation system is designed to send relevant emails to members based on their Interactions with the system.
 I developed this peace of work because the current system lacks such feature.